 - Examine and challenge stereotypes that prevent inclusive interactions

-- Engage in a school wide conversation about a redefinition of beauty
+- Engage in discussions on topics related to diversity, disability, body image and bullying and in a school wide conversation about a redefinition of beauty

 - Gain a shared vocabulary that can be incorporated into a school wide behavior system (e.i, “Everyone deserves a shot”)